 “Over the last few months, we have helplessly witnessed people in South Asia scrambling to get hold of tocilizumab for patients with severe forms of COVID-19,” said Leena Menghaney, Global IP advisor for MSF Access Campaign.
 “Manufacturers based in low- and middle-income countries urgently need to register and scale up production to increase the global supply.
 With more than 3.9 million lives already lost to COVID-19, the world cannot wait any longer for access to treatments that can help in increasing the chances of survival.”

 While there are few mAbs that have been approved by the US Food and Drug Administration for treatment of COVID-19, there are many newer mAbs that are currently being investigated as potential treatments.
-However, high prices and limited volumes of mAbs is expected to remain a barrier for accessing these drugs in low and middle-income countries.
+However, high prices and limited volumes of mAbs is expected to remain a barrier for accessing these drugs in low- and middle-income countries.
 Besides tocilizumab, two new antiviral mAbs, casivirimab and imdevimab, produced as a cocktail by the US pharmaceutical corporation Regeneron, have recently demonstrated in a clinical trial to decrease the risk of death among hospitalised seronegative COVID-19 patients who were in severe or critical condition.
 While these mAbs are not yet recommended by the WHO, Regeneron has pegged this cocktail at a price of $820 in India, $2,000 in Germany and $2,100 in the USA.

 Another mAb recommended by WHO today, sarilumab is under wide patent protection globally.
 Regeneron has applied for and been granted patents on sarilumab and its formulation in at least 50 low- and middle-income countries, raising immediate challenges of ensuring uninterrupted production and supply by diverse producers in these countries.

 “With several monoclonal antibodies in the pipeline that could potentially be useful in preventing and treating COVID-19, but also many others already available or in development for treating many other diseases including various cancers, governments need to step up to ensure wider accessibility and affordability for this critical class of drug.
 MSF is also calling on all governments to overcome the intellectual property barriers on these crucial drugs by supporting the “TRIPS waiver” at the World Trade Organization and pushing pharmaceutical corporations to transfer technology to other manufacturers in low- and middle-income countries so that more people can access the drugs they need during the pandemic and beyond,” said Potet.